Dispatches from the Front

 The day was spent exploring Belleau Wood, following the exploits of the Doughboys who were rushed into action to stem the German offensive which threatened to break through the Allied lines and reach Paris in June 1918.
 The subsequent month-long battle to secure the Wood, which the French re-named Bois de la Brigade de Marine in honor of the Americans who fought here.

-Our tour comes to an end and the Americans triumphantly return to Paris.
+Finally, our tour has come to an end and the Americans return to Paris.
 There were so many sights on our recent journey, it's impossible not to share more.

 At right: More carvings in the Confrecourt caves.